Jade Ribbon Campaign: LIVERight

 The Answer to Cancer (A2C) run was founded by Adrian Elkins, a 20-year-old student at Southern Oregon University who was diagnosed with liver cancer in 2002.
 Had he known during his childhood that his ethnicity and chronic hepatitis B infection increased his chance of developing liver cancer by 100%, he would have been regularly monitored for liver damage.
 He had no idea that hepatitis B – a disease he contracted at birth in Calcutta, India – causes 80% of the world's liver cancer cases.
 Adrian battled his disease for ten months, working tirelessly to organize an event to raise money for liver cancer research.
 Adrian saw the first-ever A2C run take place on August 8, 2003.
 Thanks to the generous support of friends, families and numerous companies, the 2003 Answer to Cancer Race was able to raise more than $20,000 for three charities and reach out to more than 240 participants.
 Adrian died only eight days after this first race.

 Adrian Elkins inspired the Asian Liver Center to start LIVERight on the go!, a 5K Run/Walk to raise awareness about hepatitis B and liver cancer in the Asian Pacific Islander community.

-On April 30, 2005 in San Francisco's Golden Gate Park, the Asian Liver Center and the Answer to Cancer Foundation hosted LIVERight, the first 5K run/walk to raise awareness about hepatitis B and liver cancer.
+On April 30, 2005, in San Francisco's Golden Gate Park, the Asian Liver Center and the Answer to Cancer Foundation hosted LIVERight, the first 5K run/walk to raise awareness about hepatitis B and liver cancer.

 On November 11, 2006, the 2nd annual LIVERight was held at Stanford's Sand Hill Fields.
 The community event had 700 registered participants, 100 volunteers, and raised over $135,000.

 The 3rd Annual LIVERight 5k Run/Walk took place on May 10, 2008.
 It had over 600 registered runners and raised over $100,000 to fight hepatitis B and liver cancer.

-The 4th Annual LIVERight 5k Run/Walk was held on Saturday, May 2, 2009 at Golden Gate Park in San Francisco, California.
+The 4th Annual LIVERight 5k Run/Walk was held on Saturday, May 2, 2009, at Golden Gate Park in San Francisco, California.
 The over 400 runners raised over $100,000 to fight liver cancer and hepatitis B.

 The goal of LIVERight was not only to raise money to support ALC's outreach efforts, but more importantly to educate and increase awareness of this pressing public health issue.
 Educational displays, informational booths and course signs were unique and significant components to the event.
 The education allowed participants to learn more about hepatitis B prevention and treatment, as well as hear the real stories about the lives lost and won to liver cancer.

 Jade Ribbon Campaign reusable bag

-99 Ranch Market and the Asian Liver Center at Stanford University joined together to create the Jade Ribbon reusable shopping bag—an environmentally-friendly way to raise awareness about an urgent health concern for Asians.
-The eco-friendly reusable shopping bag, along with educational materials on hepatitis B, was made available from July 24 to August 31 in 2009 with every donation of two dollars or more to the Jade Ribbon Campaign to support hepatitis B education and outreach.
+99 Ranch Market and the Asian Liver Center at Stanford University joined to create the Jade Ribbon reusable shopping bag—an environmentally-friendly way to raise awareness about an urgent health concern for Asians.
+The eco-friendly reusable shopping bag, along with educational materials on hepatitis B, was made available from July 24 to August 31, 2009, with every donation of two dollars or more to the Jade Ribbon Campaign to support hepatitis B education and outreach.